rockysx27/GothicPatcher-Unionless-/README.md

 - Detects AMD GPUs and installs the `dvzk 32bit` Direct3D 11 driver if needed.
 - Applies the 4GB RAM patch.
 - Downloads and moves `FCH_Models_G1.VDF` to `Gothic/Data` for improved head meshes.
-- Updates the `Gothic.ini` configuration file.
+- Updates the `Gothic.ini` configuration file and `UserSettings.ini` for GD3D11.

 ### Gothic II